spacebender/Restricted3BodyProblemIntro/README.md

 (Please Visit - https://gereshes.com/) for cool animations in dynamical systems and follow it for upadtes.

-**Shankar Kulumani** -  His git repo for some parts of codes to undertstand manifolds and poincare sections
+**Shankar Kulumani** -  His git repo for some parts of codes to undertstand manifolds and poincare sections.

+Vist https://github.com/skulumani for his git repositories

 Indirectly
 -------------